Angel-Ozz/ToDoList/README.md

 # React + TypeScript + Vite

+#TO RUN THIS JUST INSTALL NODE JS AND AFTER CLONING THE REPO WRITE rm -rf node_modules package-lock.json and npm install

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: